yvonnapc/jscodereview1/README.md

 ## Description

-Portland Brewery List: Users come to the site and enter input into the Google Map search bar, which returns locations on the map based on their search.
-The user can click on an icon on the map and an information window will pop up with the name, address, and rating of the place.
-The user can click the button to add that place to their list which appends under the map.
+JavaScript Modern JS Code Review: Github API App.
+This application serves as a platform for the user to fill a form with the username of a Github account.
+The request is made through the Github API and returns a list of all the repositories belonging to the inputted username.

 ## Setup/Installation Requirements

 1. Go to this address in your browser to obtain an API key: ```https://github.com/```
 2. Open Terminal and clone into this repository: ```https://github.com/yvonnapc/jscodereview1.git```
-3. Paste your API key into the ```.env``` and ```html``` files.
+3. Paste your API key into the ```.env``` and ```html``` files
 4. Within the project directory run:<br>
        ```$ npm init ```<br>
        ```$ npm install ```<br>